gvwilson/sensibleadventures/nardica/nardica.md

 Dr. Johel explained testily to Uncle Jack as she and Wales dismounted.
 "A few billion, actually,
 and it calculated that this configuration gave us our best odds."
-She gestured at the sleek gray ship that had taken up station a few hundred meters away from the pier while Iffy slept.
+She gestured at the sleek gray destroyer that had taken up station a few hundred meters away from the pier while Iffy slept.
 "You,